CECS-378-Group-10/ElbeeCrypt/src/README.txt

 This directory contains the source .cpp files.
-	- cryptor: Sources specific to the cryptor portion of the ransomware
+	- elbeecrypt/cryptor: Sources specific to the cryptor portion of the ransomware
-	- decryptor: Sources specific to the decryptor portion of the ransomware
+	- elbeecrypt/decryptor: Sources specific to the decryptor portion of the ransomware
-	- elbeecrypt: Sources shared between all modules of the ransomware
+	- elbeecrypt/common: Sources shared between all modules of the ransomware